 - Go to Purchases/Vendors > New Supplier/Vendor.

-- Under the Account Settings tab, you can set up a default BI Code at the Supplier (Vendor) level if you think that this supplier is only going to supply orders to that single source.
-Otherwise, leave it blank and the BI Code can be entered later during Order Entry.
+- Under the Account Settings tab, set up a default BI Code at the Supplier (Vendor) level if this supplier is only supplying orders to that source.
+Otherwise, leave it blank and enter the BI Code at Order entry.

 - Click Save.

-- Go to Purchases > Orders and open the order.
+- Go to Purchases > Orders and create an order.

 - On the Order, enter the BI Code (if not inherited from the Supplier (Vendor)).
 Each Line automatically inherits the BI Code from the Header.
 If you have set up several Budget Holders with varying financial authority, the system will decide which Budget Holder should be the Approver based on the total value of the Order.